- Benefits & Features

 For a complete program schedule download the agenda (coming soon).

-The career management section of the EPM program is designed to help senior executives evaluate their long term career direction, start thinking about how to accelerate their career progress and help them take concrete steps to achieve their career goals.
+The career management section of the Executive Program in Management is designed to help senior executives evaluate their longterm career direction, start thinking about how to accelerate their career progress and help them take concrete steps to achieve their career goals.
 This module of the program is designed and delivered by Caroline Ceniza-Levine.
-Caroline will leverage her rich experience of working with executives globally in helping them achieve their career goals, in bringing concrete, actionable career management advise to participants of EPM.
+Caroline will leverage her rich experience of working with executives globally in helping them achieve their career goals, in bringing concrete, actionable career management advce to participants of the program.

 The career management module consists of 6 topics: